-Beynac is a small village on the Dordogne River, 8 km south-west of Sarlat in the Dordogne department.
-(Note that Beynac is more correctly called 'Beynac-et-Cazenac', Cazenac being its close neighbour, although the full name is not used very often).
+Beynac is a small village on the Dordogne River, eight kilometres south-west of Sarlat in the Dordogne department.
+The village is more correctly called 'Beynac-et-Cazenac', Cazenac being its close neighbour, although the full name is not used very often).

 This very attractive village is spread along the northern bank of the river, and then continues up the hill to the chateau perched above.
 Beynac is listed as one of the 'most beautiful villages in France'.

 Start your visit with a stroll along the riverside to appreciate the setting.
-Walk a little way to the east of the village for a stunning view across the village with the castle perched on the cliff above.
+Follow the road a little way to the east of the village for a stunning view of Beynac with the castle perched on the cliff above.

-Back in the village centre take the main street that climbs the hill - this steep street up the hill is called the basket-makers path (Carnival del Panieraires).
+Back in the village centre you can follow the main street that climbs the hill - this steep street up the hill is called the basket-makers path (Carnival del Panieraires).
 Exploring Beynac is easy as you simply follow this narrow lane as it winds its way up through the lovely traditional Dordogne honey-coloured buildings, taking occasional detours into narrow alleys and side-streets.

-Eventually you reach the highlight in Beynac, the castle set on top of a high cliff looking down on a bend in the Dordogne River and high above much of the little village of Beynac itself.
+Eventually you reach the highlight in Beynac, the castle set on top of a high cliff looking down on a bend in the Dordogne River and high above much of the little village of Beynac.